cbanicki/dselivanov.github.io/_posts/2016-01-09-fast-parallel-async-adagrad.md

 \end{cases}
 $$

-# Implementation
+## Implementation
-Main challenges I faced during implementation:
+The main challenges I faced during implementation:

 1. Efficient cooccurence matrix creation.
 1. Implementation of efficient SGD for objective cost function minimization.

-## Cooccurence matrix creation
+### Cooccurence matrix creation
 There are a few main issues with term cooccurence matrix (*tcm*):

 1. *tcm* should be sparse.
 We should be able to construct *tcm* for large vocabularies ( > 100k words).